-It seems that agreement has failed.
+It seems that an agreement has failed.
 Air France workers’ unions did not find a common solution with the airline’s management.
-The dispute between airline’s management and Air France staff triggered a number of strikes that occurred on 23rd and 30th of March.
-As a result of unresolved negotiations, further strikes are expected on 3rd, 7th, 10th and 11th of April.
+The dispute between airline management and Air France staff triggered a number of strikes that occurred on the 23rd and 30th of March.
+As a result of unresolved negotiations, further strikes are expected on the 3rd, 7th, 10th and 11th of April.

 “To hold a strike, unions must give an early warning to the carriers.
 Having time to negotiate the situation with their staff, airlines should be able to put plans in place to prevent any harm to their customers.
 EC 261/2004 explains extraordinary circumstances as flight disruptions that were unavoidable, even if all financial and operational measures would have been taken, but strikes don’t seem to fit in this category, because if airlines went the extra mile, it would not be happening,” explains Marius Stonkus, the CEO of Skycop.